tckoanh/Multi-modality-Decision-Tree/content/Introduction.md

 - Nodes that share the same parent are called siblings.

 ## What is a Decision Tree?
-A decision tree is a flow chart that helps make decisions by asking a series of simple questions.
+A decision tree is a flow chart that helps make decisions by asking a series of simple questions, it is used for both Classification and Regression tasks.
+What this simply means is that it can be used to predict categorical data (like Dog or Cat), but it can also be used to predict a number (like housing prices).
+These 2 tasks essentially have the same structure, but with different output.

 Below is an example of a Decision Tree used for Classification, helping you decide which mode of transportation to take today.
 As shown in the figure, there are 4 things notable here:
 - Each internal node must have at least 2 children